Skip to navigation Skip to content

 Third party carers (carer is not the care receiver’s partner) remain qualified for CP during the bereavement period (for CP (XWP) carers, this only applies where their only or last payment level CA care receiver died).

-However, third party carers are not eligible for a lump sum bereavement payment if the care receiver's partner is paid an income support payment.
+However, third party carers are not eligible for an LBP if the care receiver's partner is paid an income support payment.
 This applies both to CP and CP (XWP) carers.

 Excluding CP (XWP) carers, for adult care receivers where the carer is caring for a disabled adult and one or more children with a disability or medical condition: